Sceptre/sceptre-template-handler-template/README.md

 # README

-Add your handler readme here.
+Add your template handler readme here.
 Remember to include the following:

 - Tell people how to install it (e.g. pip install ...).
 - Be clear about the purpose of the template handler, its capabilities and limitations.